 Relocation Assistance - How it Works:

-Displacing agencies are charged with providing relocation services to businesses and residential occupants who are displaced as the result of a project with state and federal funds.
+Any resident or business that has been displaced by a project using public funds may be eligible for relocation assistance.
+Public, non-profit or private displacing entities are charged with providing relocation services to residential and/or business occupants who are displaced as the result of a project using local, state or federal funds.
 Displacing agencies must have adequate in-house or contracted personnel to provide the necessary relocation assistance to displaced occupants.
 The Bureau of Relocation is charged with administrative oversight of the implementation of the local relocation process.

-The Bureau of Relocation ensures that displacing agencies provide:
+The Bureau of Relocation is charged with:

 For More Information:

-Please contact DHCD's Division of Community Services at 617-573-1400.
+Please contact DHCD's Division of Community Services at 617-573-1408.